Multnomah County, Oregon

 Multnomah County /mʌltˈnoʊmə/ is one of the 36 counties in the U.S. state of Oregon.
 As of the 2020 census, the county's population was 815,428.
-Multnomah County is part of the Portland–Vancouver–Hillsboro, OR–WA Metropolitan Statistical Area.
-Though smallest in area, Multnomah County is the state's most populous county.
-Its county seat, Portland, is the state's largest city.
+Multnomah County is part of the Portland metropolitan area.
+The state's smallest and most populous county, its county seat, Portland, is the state's most populous city.

 History

 The area of the lower Willamette River has been inhabited for thousands of years, including by the Multnomah band of Chinookan peoples long before European contact, as evidenced by the nearby Cathlapotle village, just downstream.

-Multnomah County (the thirteenth in Oregon Territory) was created on December 22, 1854, formed out of two other Oregon counties – the eastern part of Washington County and the northern part of Clackamas County.
+Multnomah County (the 13th in Oregon Territory) was created on December 22, 1854, formed out of two other Oregon counties – the eastern part of Washington County and the northern part of Clackamas County.
 Its creation was a result of a petition earlier that year by businessmen in Portland complaining of the inconvenient location of the Washington County seat in Hillsboro and of the share of Portland tax revenues leaving the city to support Washington County farmers.
 County commissioners met for the first time on January 17, 1855.